If something shiny and blue is your thing, then you've come to the right place.

 What Are Blue Gemstones?

 The color blue is quite beautiful and gemstones within this color range are becoming more and more popular.
 Blue gemstones have their origins in making jewelry during ancient times, particularly for crown jewels and earrings.

 Arguably, the most sought after blue gem is sapphire.
 Its deep blue hue is simply beautiful even though gemstones like Lapis lazuli, Zircon, and Kyanite also have this shade.

 Blue resembles the color of the sky and waters, which are associated with stability, intelligence, inspiration, freedom, and imagination.
 Blue gemstones will fit into any kind of jewelry and can be worn in both formal and casual outfits.

-Here's a short Youtube video that will tell you more you need to know about blue gemstones:
+Here's a short YouTube video that will tell you more of what you need to know about blue gemstones:

 Where To Buy Blue Gemstones?

 Blue gemstones are available all over and you can buy from personal owners, local stores, or even online retailers.
 You may choose where to buy blue gems depending on your budget, location, among other personal preferences.